 Ingredient Notes and Substitutions

-- Bacon: You can use regular or turkey bacon in this recipe.
+- Bacon: You can use regular or turkey bacon in this recipe, the bacon acts as a flavor enhancer and also keeps everything from sticking to your griddle

 - Diced vegetables: You can use whatever hearty and seasonal diced veggies you like!
 Some of our favorites are yellow squash and zucchini, sliced mushrooms, broccoli, snap peas, and slivered carrots.

 Frozen vegetables also work great.
-There is no need to thaw first – just add them to the Blackstone griddle frozen and cook for a few minutes extra to make sure they’re heated throughout. - Onion: Red onion is the best for this recipe.
+There is no need to thaw first, just add them to the Blackstone griddle frozen and cook for a few minutes extra to make sure they’re heated throughout. - Onion: Sweet yellow onion is the best for this recipe.
 But any type of onion you have on hand works well too.

 - Garlic powder: Highlights the savory flavors.
 You can also use minced garlic, but cook it a few minutes before adding the vegetables and chicken.